phylotastic/phylo_services_docs/ServiceDescription/README.md

    | Invalid method name in resource URI (e.g. /nme_url)       | 404   | Error: Could not find the requested resource URI        |
    | Internal server error       | 500   |         |

   > __Note__: In case of error conditions in source web services, their HTTP status codes are returned.
-When the request was executed successfully, but no result was produced then the response status will still be 200 and the corresponding output field(_scientific_names_) will be an empty list.
+When the request was executed successfully, but no result was produced then the response status will still be 200 and the corresponding output field(_scientificNames_) will be an empty list.

 ---